COS Rating Discussions and Practice

 - Actively involve family members.
 Discuss the information and examples they've shared about the child's functioning.
 The entry COS rating shouldn't be the first time providers and families discuss the three child outcomes or concepts like "functional skills".

 - Discuss the child's functioning with detailed description.
-Do not reduce the child to a number on the rating scale during the discussion.
+Do not refer to a child as a number on the rating scale.

 - Explain that the discussion and rating are about the child's functioning relative to what is age-expected in a developmental progression.
 The focus is not about comparing one child to another.